 The State of Bahrain comprises an archipelago of islands with a total size of 760 sq. km (less than one third the size of the Australian Capital Territory), situated in the Persian Gulf, to the East of Saudi Arabia and to the West of Qatar.
 Bahrain also shares a maritime border with the Islamic Republic of Iran.
-Bahrain has a population of 1.25 million people, of whom an estimated 235,100 are non-nationals (as at July 2012).
+Bahrain has a population around 1.2 million people.
 The majority of Bahrainis are Shi’a Muslims, while Bahrain’s traditional rulers are Sunni Muslims.

 In 1783, the Sunni Al-Khalifa family captured Bahrain from the Persians.
 During the 19th century, the Al-Khalifa family secured its hold on the islands of Bahrain by entering into a series of treaties with the United Kingdom to make Bahrain a British protectorate.
 The archipelago attained its independence in 1971.

-Facing declining oil reserves, Bahrain has turned to petroleum processing and refining and has transformed itself into an international banking centre.
-It has styled itself as a tourism destination and plays host to several international sporting events, including a Formula One Grand Prix.
+Facing declining oil reserves, Bahrain has developed a strong aluminum production and manufacturing industry and has become an international banking centre.
+It has also styled itself as a tourism destination and plays host to several international sporting events, including a Formula One Grand Prix.

-After boycotting the country's first round of democratic elections under the newly-promulgated Constitution in 2002, Shi’a political societies (parties are banned, but societies are permitted) participated in 2006 and 2010 in legislative and municipal elections and Wefaq, the largest Shi’a political society, won the largest bloc of seats in the elected lower-house of the legislature on both occasions.
+After boycotting the country's first round of democratic elections under the newly-promulgated Constitution in 2002, Shi’a political societies participated in 2006 and 2010 in legislative and municipal elections and Wefaq, the largest Shi’a political society, won the largest bloc of seats in the elected lower-house of the legislature on both occasions.

-In early 2011, Bahrain's mainly Shi’a opposition petitioned for the redress of popular grievances.
-In mid-March 2011, with the backing of Gulf Cooperation Council (GCC) capitals, King Hamad declared a state of emergency amid a wave of violent street protests which had begun in February 2011, involving clashes between mainly Shi’a protestors and the police and security forces.
-There were also clashes between Shi’a protestors and Sunni supporters of the government.
-After declaration of the State of Emergency, the GCC deployed a contingent of mostly Saudi and Emirati forces to guard critical infrastructure in an operation named “Peninsula Shield”.
+In early 2011, with the backing of Gulf Cooperation Council (GCC) capitals, King Hamad declared a state of emergency amid a wave of violent street protests between mainly Shi’a protestors, demanding reforms, and the police, security forces, and Sunni supporters of the government.
+The GCC deployed a contingent of mostly Saudi and Emirati forces to guard critical infrastructure in an operation named “Peninsula Shield”.